Eureka !

 - The Optical SETI at Columbus uses a 10" SCT

-- Osawa discovered the spikes in Saturn's ring using a homemade 8" scope.
+- Osawa discovered the spikes in Saturn's ring using a homemade 8" scope

 - New asteroids and supernovae are discovered nearly each month by amateurs using 8" instruments and CCD.

-Celebrity or incognito ?
+Famous or incognito ?

-Amateur astronomy is a hobby first, that brings you enjoyable moments of relaxing while your mind is directed towards the sky and its mysteries.
-The purpose of this hobby depends of your resources, both in time and financial participation and of course of the weather conditions if you want to be on site.
 This is to you to decide what you want to spend in this activity.
-According your decision you will buy a more or less large scope and more or less accessories.
-You are free to work alone or sharing your knowledge with the members of your club.
+According to your decision you will buy a more or less large scope and more or less accessories.
+You are free to work alone or sharing your knowledge with the members of a club.
 If you like applied sciences you can conduct some scientific observations otherwise nobody will hurt you if you simply look at the sky for the pure pleasure, what most of amateurs do.
 For an amateur Science must be consider as a bonus rather than a basic requirement.
 Of course for a minority of us it will be always gratifying to know the why and the how of things.

-I am always amazed by the the fact many of my friends amateur astronomers are doing astronomy but with no desire to join in a club or to be known.
+I am always amazed by the fact that many of my friends amateur astronomers are doing astronomy but with no desire to join in a club or to be known.
 They do their observations and go throughout life nearly incognito.
 Many of them use medium scopes (8-12") but complete them with expensive accessories transforming their observatory in a mini-Palomar and do a rigorous scientific job.
 Sometimes they temporary acquire some celebrity in publishing a report in an international magazine or are visited by the local television.
 But quickly this attitude slows down.

 These amateurs are known in some regional circles but very few really know how these amateurs work once back under their dome or in their garden.